vokimon/python-wavefile/README.md

 - Standard 'wave' module:
 	- http://docs.python.org/library/wave.html
-	- I think this is the main reason why there are many
-	- wrappers around.
-The standard module to do wave file
-	- loading is crap.
+	- I think this is the main reason why there are many wrappers around.
+The standard module to do wave file loading is crap.
 	- Based on sndfile but it just writes .wav files.
 	- It lacks support for floating point samples, patch provided but ignored see http://bugs.python.org/issue1144504
 	- unreadable getX() methods instead of properties.
 	- no numpy integration
+	- generators, context managers... what?
-	- no whole file shortcuts
+	- no whole-file shortcuts provided

 - scikits.audiolab
 	- git clone https://github.com/cournape/audiolab